 The best part is that, unlike Netflix, 4K Ultra HD content with HDR comes standard at no extra cost.
 Plus, you can share accounts with friends and family, so everyone can get in on the deals.
 You can also supplement Amazon’s included content with optional channel add-ons, such as CBS All Access, for an additional fee.
 Amazon doesn’t have a live TV streaming service per se, but many of the content providers it has partnered with for Prime Video offer the ability to watch their shows “live” too.

 Hulu starts at just $6 for the ad-based service or $12 for the ad-free option (which we highly recommend, even at double the cost).
 Hulu’s options don’t stop there as it also offers a live-TV streaming package similar to Sling TV or PlayStation Vue.
-The Hulu with Live TV streaming service is $45 per month and includes 50-plus live streaming channels on top of the service’s regular on-demand library, and there are also add-on features like enhanced DVR, for additional fees.
+The Hulu with Live TV streaming service is $55 per month and includes 50-plus live streaming channels on top of the service’s regular on-demand library, and there are also add-on features like enhanced DVR and an ad-free experience, for additional fees.
 However, that can get very pricey very quickly.

 While Hulu’s $6 tier on its own is technically cheaper, especially for those who want to stream 4K at the lowest possible price, Amazon offers the most value when considering all of its other perks and its complete lack of ads.
 Amazon has also stated that the company won’t raise prices for 4K streaming.
 Throw in Amazon’s student discount and it walks away with the win here.